 A certain military inspiration remains since the Communist times: slack ensembles for older men, camouflaged jackets and pants for young people and there’s even little uniforms for the boys – on sale at street markets and shops:

 “Vietnam has changed a lot in a few years”, explains the designer Lê Duyên Huong, one of the designers that participate on Vietnam Fashion Week.
 “Before, women spent more time at home and didn’t change to go out run errands in the neighborhood – not concerned to be seen in pajamas or slippers.
 They started dressing better to enter the labor market.
 That increased demand for fashion shops, besides the traditional tailors and small garment stores ” She says the greater access to consumer goods (such as air conditioning, heating and car / taxi) is also influencing her creations: “I no longer focus my collections on the seasons, I try to understand and meet the needs of my customers.”

-In PRATSERIE I tell (and show) more about my personal experiences in Vietnam and other destinations of this trip … But soon, I’m coming back here to tell how is the fashion in Sri Lanka.
+In PRATSERIE I tell (and show) more about my personal experiences in Vietnam and other destinations of this trip … But soon, I’ll share stories about fashion in Sri Lanka.